cncf/tag-observability/working-groups/query-standardization/dsl-designer-interview-questions.md

 ### Traces

+For this interview, traces refer to distributed tracing where an originating operation passes a context to downstream processes that emit spans recording the duration of the operation and associated metadata.
+The trace is composed of the spans and their relationships to each other.

+1. What tracing models are supported by the query language?
-1. What is the maximum duration of traces supported?
+1. What is the maximum duration of traces supported for querying?
 Minutes to hours to days?
-1. Are multiple roots supported in traces or only one?
+1. Are span links supported for supporting multiple traces that actually compose a longer trace?
-1. Are there limits to the # of spans per trace or dimensions per span?
+1. Are there limits to the # of spans per trace or dimensions per span in the model?
+   1. Are there limits to the # of spans or traces at query time?
 1. Can users query for sub graphs of traces?
 E.g. say select only traces that visited service A then B then fanned out to C and E but not D and called B at least 5 times.
+1. Are compound predicates supported such as traces that queried B from A with latencies over Xms?
 1. Can traces with different models be joined?
 E.g. one measures in seconds, another measures in millis.
 1. Can incomplete traces be queried or only those that are considered or assumed complete?
+1. What aggregations are available for traces and spans?
+Histograms, percentiles, max, min, sum?
 1. Can attributes be typed at query time for analysis (sums, count bys, etc)
    1. If so, what happens to spans missing the attribute or have attributes with values of the wrong type?

 ### Profiles

+Profiles are measurements of CPU, memory, disk, network, or other system resources by a process or set of processes.
+They typically have a start and end time during which measurements are sampled so as not to impact the process under measurement.

+1. What kind of profiles and models are supported by the language?
 1. What kind of filters are allowed?
 E.g. by duration, core, thread, function, environment variables?
 1. Can users query by DAG, e.g. only show profiles where a user function wound up calling a sys call?
-2. Can users create "diffs" with previous intervals based on similar attributes?
+1. Can users create "diffs" with previous intervals based on similar attributes?
+1. Can multiple profiles of the same type (cpu, memory, etc.) from different sources (instances) with the same process be aggregated?

 ## Metadata